 See a short video for a summary of what we do.

-In 2015, NGU had an annual budget of 253 million crowns (Nkr) , which includes a 174 million state grant from Ministry of Trade, Industry and Fisheries.
+In 2020, NGU had an annual budget of 266 million NOK, which includes a 196 million state grant from the Ministry of Trade, Industry and Fisheries.
 The remainder was derived externally through cost-sharing partnerships and contractual agreements.